jonathan-poole/qs-admin-guide/docs/asset_management/apps/optimize_sheet_order_for_adoption.md

 ## Reorder Application Sheets

-Before reordering the sheets we need to analyze the sheet's logical flow and combined with the sheets usage data that we got from the previous step.
+Before reordering the sheets, it is important to analyze the sheet's logical flow from one to the next combined with the sheet's usage data.

-In this example I will keep the Dashboard sheet as the first one, even not being the most accessed, to do not break the application logical flow, and move the Sales Analysis and Inventory.
+In this example, the _Dashboard_ sheet should remain first, even though it is not the most accessed, so that it doesn't break the application's logical flow.
+The _Sales Analysis_ and _Inventory_ will be moved.

 [![optimize_sheet_order_for_adoption09.png](images/optimize_sheet_order_for_adoption09.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption09.png)

-To change the sheets order the application owner should clone the "Sample App".
+To change the sheets order, the administrator or application owner should clone the application.

 [![optimize_sheet_order_for_adoption10.png](images/optimize_sheet_order_for_adoption10.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption10.png)

-As soon as the application gets duplicated the new application will be at the owner's Personal > Work area.
-Now the owner can edit the Base Sheets order.
+As soon as the application gets duplicated, the new duplicated application will reside in the owner's "My work" area.

 [![optimize_sheet_order_for_adoption11.png](images/optimize_sheet_order_for_adoption11.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption11.png)

-As soon as the application is open, make sure that the "Touch screen mode" feature is turned off.
+Open the application, and ensure that the _Touch screen mode_ feature is turned off.

 [![optimize_sheet_order_for_adoption12.png](images/optimize_sheet_order_for_adoption12.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption12.png)

-To move sheets we just need to drag and drop them to the desired order.
-In this case, I will make the "Sales Analysis by Region"  sheet the second one.
+Sheets can be moved by dragging and dropping them to a new position.
+In this case, the _Sales Analysis by Region_ will be moved to the second position.

 [![optimize_sheet_order_for_adoption13.png](images/optimize_sheet_order_for_adoption13.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption13.png)

-And the "Inventory" sheet the third sheet.
+The _Inventory_ sheet will be shifted to the third position.

 [![optimize_sheet_order_for_adoption14.png](images/optimize_sheet_order_for_adoption14.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption14.png)

-Now the application sheet order is optimized.
+The sheet order has now been optimized.

 [![optimize_sheet_order_for_adoption15.png](images/optimize_sheet_order_for_adoption15.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption15.png)

-The "Sample App" now should be republished by the application owner.
-The application owner needs to go to Personal > Work area and Publish the application that we changed the sheets order.
+Following, the application should now "publish and replace" the original.

 [![optimize_sheet_order_for_adoption16.png](images/optimize_sheet_order_for_adoption16.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption16.png)

-Make sure to check the **Replace the existing app** box to make sure you are replacing the previous version.
+Make sure to check the **Replace the existing app** box.

 [![optimize_sheet_order_for_adoption17.png](images/optimize_sheet_order_for_adoption17.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/optimize_sheet_order_for_adoption17.png)